paolagonzalez0/web-scraping-project/README.md

 - Next, the analysis of the project can be executed by opening and running the code in `analysis.ipynb`.
 This notebook showcases the results and summary statistics calculated on the collected data.

 **To execute the project without data collection:**
-- The analysis of the project can be executed by opening and running the code in \texttt{analysis.ipynb}.
+- The analysis of the project can be executed by opening and running the code in `analysis.ipynb`.
 This notebook uses previously collected data to calculate the results and summary statistics showcased in final analysis.

 ### Prerequisites